-Scheduled tours meets across the street from the Neiman Marcus Luxury mall and Westin Hotel complex.
-We walk a part of the historic South End on to the nucleus of contemporary African American culture in Boston.
+We’ll be in the historic South End, and catalyst to contemporary African American culture in Boston.
 It is a Back Bay to Nubian Square route.
 Walk or consider a Blue Bike.
 It is self-guided or tour guided.

 That’s Big Papi!
 A bridge at Fenway Park and Kenmore Station has been named after the star slugger.